 About the Butterflyway Rangers

-The Butterflyway Project is a citizen-led movement growing highways of habitat for bees and butterflies across Canada.
+The Butterflyway Project is a volunteer-led movement growing highways of habitat for bees and butterflies across Canada.

-Benefits of being a Ranger
+Being a Ranger

 Selection process and timeline

 DSF recruits new Rangers early in the year, typically February.
 If you are interested in applying to become a Ranger, please sign-up for the David Suzuki Foundation e-newsletter or follow DSF on social media.
 If you would like to connect with a Ranger in your community, please email email@example.com.